 ‘The Way We Left’ was the theme of a special Africa Day event held at Mary Immaculate College (MIC) recently.
 Organised to coincide with wider international celebrations, the event was unique locally as it focused on an academic exploration of Africa, its culture, and the experiences of those who have arrived in Ireland from Africa.

 Africa Day is observed annually in Africa and around the world in late May to commemorate the formation of the African Union and the unity of the continent.
 Since 2006 in Ireland, the day has witnessed exponential growth in the celebration of Africa’s culture, now seeing flagship events nationwide.
-The event at MIC was organised by PhD candidate in Applied, Lylian Fotabong; PhD candidate in Early Childhood Care & Education, Florence Ajala and Social Worker, Linda Kirwasa, in association with MIC’s International Office, and MIC’s Equality, Diversity, Inclusion and Interculturalism Office.
+The event at MIC was organised by PhD student in Applied, Lylian Fotabong; PhD student in Early Childhood Care & Education, Florence Ajala and Social Worker, Linda Kirwasa, in association with MIC’s International Office, and MIC’s Equality, Diversity, Inclusion and Interculturalism Office.

 The central theme of ‘The Way We Left’ was reflected in Linda Kirwisa’s keynote speech which explored the decisions taken by those to leave their home countries, the journeys they subsequently undertake and the experiences that unfold when they reach their destination.
 The resulting realisation of reality, the differences in culture of the local population and the survivor’s guilt at having left loved ones behind was further explored.